Skip to main content

 Cord Quality Varies

-The RLXMARTD uses 485lb cord instead of the standard 550lb.
+The RLXMARTD budget bracelet uses 485lb cord instead of the standard 550lb.
 That is still enough for most survival tasks, but avoid using it for load-bearing applications where failure would be dangerous.
+See our Smithok vs RLXMARTD comparison for a detailed breakdown.
 The HR8, Smithok, and aZengear all use genuine 550lb cord.

 Buckles Can Break